webplatform/docs-wpd/Infrastructure/architecture/The_salt_master/index.md

 [[WPD:Infrastructure/procedures/Deploying_code_changes|Deploying code changes on the site]] is made through a VM, named "salt" we refer to this machine as the "Salt Master" we generally connect through SSH at the name '''salt.webplatform.org'''.

-{{Note|Staging environment ''salt master'' is accessible as '''salt.webplatformstaging.org'''}}
+'''Note''' ''staging'' environment’ ''salt master'' is accessible as '''salt.webplatformstaging.org'''

 The software we use for configuration management is called '''[http://saltstack.com/ Salt Stack]''', we refer to the machine that has a copy of all the configuration files.